-Walt Disney World Resort Update for March 14-20, 2017by Alan S. Dalinka, contributing writer
+Walt Disney World Resort Update for March 14-20, 2017by Alan S. Dalinka, staff writer

 Walt Disney World Resort Update for March 14–20, 2017

 Writer's note: The "This and That" section this week has quite a few news items, including a few more passholder discounts we have spotted (in addition to those mentioned in other sections).
 I only had a chance to visit Walt Disney World once since last week's Update was published, but it was a great (and long) day that began as the sun rose over Seven Seas Lagoon as I approached Magic Kingdom, and it extended well into the night with a visit to Trader Sam's at Disney's Polynesian Village Resort.
 But before we get into this week's news and views and a new edition of One Passholder's Tip that was reinforced (at least in my mind) by my very early Sunday morning visit to Magic Kingdom, have a look at another "streetmosphere" group of entertainment cast members that make visiting Walt Disney World just that much more magical than your average park.

 Miss Adventure Falls Now Open At Disney's Typhoon Lagoon Water Park | Closer Elephant Encounters Now Available at Disney's Animal Kingdom | Pandora Promotional Efforts Picking Up Steam | Views around the World | One Passholder's Tip | This and That | Crowd Forecast

 Miss Adventure Falls, the new family raft attraction, is now open at Disney's Typhoon Lagoon Water Park.
 Riders board 4-person rafts to ride, though, as Orlando Sentinel's Dewayne Bevil reports, that does not seem to mean four (or even three) adults can ride comfortably together.
 The attraction officially opened on Sunday with the completion of Typhoon Lagoon's seasonal refurbishment.